isabella232/people-of-gnome/README.md

-# Faces of GNOME
+# People of GNOME

-The source for the [The Faces of GNOME](https://teams.pages.gitlab.gnome.org/Engagement/websites/faces-of-gnome)
+The source for the [The People of GNOME](https://teams.pages.gitlab.gnome.org/Engagement/websites/people-of-gnome)

 ## About

-Faces of GNOME is a website that contains lists and indexes of all the past and current Contributors of GNOME.
+People of GNOME is a website that contains lists and indexes of all the past and current Contributors of GNOME.
 The site is developed with
 and maintained using [Jekyll][official-jekyll], a Static Site Generator developed with Ruby.
 The site uses following types of files for the content